Sarius32/LIFT/input/evaluator.md

     - Check for boundary value testing
     - Verify error handling paths are tested (where reachable)
     - Look for integration scenarios not covered
-    - Ensure that all requirements are sufficently covered
+    - Ensure that all requirements are sufficiently covered

 5. **Write Evaluation**: Create `reports/evaluation.md` based on the `evaluation_template.md` with:
     - Coverage gaps with context about whether they're actually testable